visgl/deck.gl/docs/get-started/using-with-react.md

 # Using deck.gl with React

-While not directly based on React, deck.gl is designed from ground up to work with [React](https://facebook.github.io/react/)-based applications. deck.gl layers fit naturally into React's component render flow and flux/redux based appications. deck.gl layers will be performantly rerendered whenever you rerender your normal JSX or React components.
+While not directly based on React, deck.gl is designed from ground up to work with [React](https://facebook.github.io/react/) based applications. deck.gl layers fit naturally into React's component render flow and flux/redux based appications. deck.gl layers will be performantly rerendered whenever you rerender your normal JSX or React components.

 ## The DeckGL React Component